.png)

 Reef - Then - Age 24

-“Cece LaRue,” Locke said emphatically, a slight slur to his words.
+“Cece LaRue!”
+Locke said emphatically, a slight slur to his words.
 I discreetly slid the drink away from him on our kitchen island.
-I knew when it was time to cut people off, even if I was still new to this bartending thing.
+I knew when it was time to cut people off, even if I was new to this bartending thing.

 Locke leaned back on his barstool.
 “Man, don’t you know your porn star name?
 It’s the name of your first pet and the street you grew up on.”

 I choked on the sip I had just taken.
-Coughing slightly, I looked down at the contracts below me.
-The ones my agent had sent me.
-How I had ever gotten one of those, was still a mystery to me.
+While coughing, I looked down at the contracts below me.
+The ones my agent had sent.
+How I had gotten one of those was still a mystery to me.
 But Locke was like a shot of liquid courage.

-I exaggeratedly pointed downward in a circuitous way, as if hitting a bull’s eye.
+I exaggeratedly pointed downward in a circuitous manner, as if hitting a bull’s eye.
 “You want me to put my porn star name on this?
-Even for a romance author, that name sounds like a little too much.”
+Even for a romance author, that name sounds like too much.”

 Maybe it was the drink, but his reasoning was getting stronger.
-It sounded about as good as one of those TV courtroom drama shows.
+It sounded as good as one of those courtroom drama shows on TV.
 I could hear the triumphant music swell in the background.
-My head shook . . . maybe that was a bad thing.
+I shook my head . . . maybe that was a bad thing.

 He leaned toward me, his fingers thumbing through the pile.
-“Your family would definitely never know.”
+“Your family would never know.”

-“Give me the pen,” I said confidently.
-My split-second decision was made.
+“Give me the pen,” I said confidently, making my split-second decision.
+That was the deal breaker.
 My father could never find out.
+It would kill him.

 Chapter 2-Luna